 Does Facebook notify if I tag someone in an image?
 Does Facebook notify if I remove a tag?
-Can I remove a tag from someone else’s image I have been tagged in?
-What’s the point of tags anyway?
+Can I remove a tag from someone else’s image that I have been tagged in?
+What is the point of tags anyway?

 Tagging has been a feature in Facebook for years.
 Some people like it and some people don’t.
 It’s a feature some people don’t even know exist while others use it incessantly.
-But what is all the fuss about?
+What is all the fuss about?

 Tagging is basically attaching a link to someone in an image or video.
 You can also tag posts and comments but that works slightly differently.
-Facebook recognizes faces in media so can allow a ‘special link’ between each face.
-So if you have a group shot for example, Facebook will recognize multiple faces, add a layer to the image and allow you to add a link to each individual which leads to their own Facebook page.
+Facebook recognizes faces in media and allows a ‘special link’ between each face.
+So if you have a group shot, for example, Facebook will recognize multiple faces, add a layer to the image and allow you to link each individual’s personal Facebook page.
 It’s a neat idea but has obvious privacy implications.

-If the individuals you tag in Facebook have a public account, the image will also appear on their news feed so they can see the image too.
+If the individuals you tag on Facebook have a public account, the image will also appear on their news feed so they can see the image too.